tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 ### Prerequisites

-{{site.data.alerts.important}}The target database must be 12c or higher.
-Source database must be 10g or upto the same as target database. {{site.data.alerts.end}}
+{{site.data.alerts.important}}The target database RDBMS version must be 12c or higher.
+Source database must be 10g or upto the same version as target database. {{site.data.alerts.end}}

-Upgrading/migrate same version of the database at the same time as migrating to the cloud or new server on premise.

 ### Target Database

-12c or higher database requires that only have the following tablespaces:
+Oracle RDBMS version 12c or higher.
+Target database only requires the following tablespaces:
 * system
 * sysaux
 * undo
 * temp
 * users  - if you do not plan to migrate the users tablespace from source you can leave this tablespace otherwise drop it.
 You will need to change the default database tablespace with sql command “ alter database default tablespace sysaux”.
 After migration change this back to users or tablespace of your chioce as long it is not any of the other four listed above.
 If you plan to do a full database migration then you will need to drop the Users tablespace on the target.

-{{site.data.alerts.note}} If migrating to same version of Oracle please ensure the binaries are on the same patch level. {{site.data.alerts.end}}
+{{site.data.alerts.note}} If migrating to same version of Oracle RDBMS please ensure that the binaries are on the same patch level. {{site.data.alerts.end}}

 ### Installation
 #### Linux